On the number of binary quadratic forms having discriminant $1-4p$, $p$ prime: Motivation from and application to knot theory

+The authors thank Manjul Bhargava for comments on an earlier draft of this paper.
+We also thank the referee for helpful comments that improved the exposition of this paper as well as the quality of the results.

-\subsection{Motivation from and application to knot theory}
+\section{Motivation from and application to knot theory}

-This line of research was originally motivated by a question related to knot theory.
-We sketch the appropriate background (See section 2 of \cite{Mil} for more details.) and state the implications of our results in terms of knots and knot invariants.\\
+This line of research was originally motivated by a question in knot theory.
+We sketch the appropriate background and state the implications of our results in terms of knots and knot invariants.
+For more details, see Section 2 of \cite{Mil} for more details. \\

 Roughly speaking, an $n$-knot is a ``nicely'' embedded copy of $S^n$ in $S^{n+2}$, up to topological equivalence.
-(Here it matters that we keep track of the orientations both on $S^n$ and $S^{n+2}$.)
+Here it matters that we keep track of the orientations both on $S^n$ and $S^{n+2}$.
 The most well-known case is that of $n=1$, where the classification of knots and study of their invariants is an extremely rich and active field.
 In higher dimensions, the study of all knots only gets more complicated, but certain special families of knots are well understood, in particular the simple $n$-knots, which are those for which the first $\lfloor\frac{n}{2}\rfloor$ homotopy groups of the knot complement are ``as trivial as possible'' (explicitly, $\pi_1$ is isomorphic to $\bZ$ and $\pi_i$ is trivial for $2 \le i \le \frac{n}{2}$).\\